 Summary

-I am a social work academic with over 20 years of experience working to improve child protection practice with Romani and Traveller families.
-I have published widely on this topic and presented my research at the European Union Agency for Fundamental Rights, the House of Lords, the Welsh Assembly and national and international conferences.
+As a social work practitioner and academic with over 20 years of dedicated experience, I have consistently focused on advancing social work and child protection practices, particularly for Romani and Traveller communities.
+I am recognised as a leading expert in this field, with a substantial portfolio of publications and an extensive track record of delivering presentations at high-level platforms, including the European Union Agency for Fundamental Rights, the House of Lords, the Welsh Assembly, and national and international conferences.

 Professional networks